pillowlab/StepRampMCMC/README.md

 - MATLAB version R2013a (or above) with statistics toolbox
 - Nvidia CUDA toolkit (version 7.0 recommended)
 - Nvidia graphics card (compute version 1.3 or above.
-At least 1GB of graphics memory is recommended.
+See the list provided by Nvidia at [https://developer.nvidia.com/cuda-gpus]  At least 1GB of graphics memory is recommended.
 Apologies to AMD users.)